 How does this service work with local veterinarians?

-Statistics indicate that the majority of pet owners who access these type of spay/neuter services do not have a relationship with a veterinarian.
-This is an opportunity to educate owners about pet care and the importance of having a regular relationship with a local veterinarian.
+Statistics indicate that the majority of people who access these type of spay/neuter services do not have a relationship with a veterinarian.
+This is an opportunity to educate families with animals about pet care and the importance of having a regular relationship with a local veterinarian.

 By bringing this mobile clinic to communities where it’s needed most, we are making these spay/neuter and wellness services more accessible.
 The service is not intended to replace veterinary care, but to provide a basic service to allow pet owners to spend their resources on routine preventative care.